boostorg/leaf/doc/whitepaper.md

 Therefore it is not true that any algorithm working with the result from (A) can be transformed to handle a call to (B): the exception is algorithms that respond generically to any error, based solely on observing the *failure flag* being set.
 The ability to implement such algorithms is the reason why explicitly encoding this extra bit of information in (A) is not pure overhead, compared to (B).

-Of course, this reasoning applies in general: if a function reports a failure, it is important for the caller to be able to react to it without further semantic understanding of each possible error condition.
+Of course, this reasoning applies in general: if a function reports a failure, it is important for the caller to be able to react to it without further semantic understanding of each possible error condition; that is, it is a good idea to optimize error handlig for this relatively common use case.

 ## 2. Classification of functions based on their affinity to errors